 If you’re getting ready for an important exam, you’re probably thinking about strategies that will help optimize your performance.
 Luckily, numerous approaches can be employed to calm your nerves, get your brain functioning, and perform well under pressure.

-Knowing the correct answer is obviously very important to achieve success during a test but knowledge isn’t the only factor to be considered.
+Knowing the correct answer is obviously very important to achieve success during a test, but knowledge isn’t the only factor to be considered.
 You also need to be strategic about allocating your time, handling difficult questions in the most effective way, and controlling your emotions so they don’t overshadow critical thinking.

 Here’s a simple example that highlights why tactic matters.
 Imagine coming across challenging questions that you simply don’t know the answer to.
 If you panic, there’s a serious chance of wasting too much time and energy on the problematic inquiry instead of moving on to cover the entire exam.
+Once you’ve looked over the entire test, you can answer the test questions that you’re comfortable with.
+Armed with this type of information, you can move on quickly to fill out as much accurate information as possible.

-Acing Future Tests: Best Strategies to Employ
+Acing Future Tests: Test Taking Tips for Best Results

 Taking a look at the personality of a “good” test-taker is always a good starting point.
-Good taste-takers are very effective in terms of time management and they’re also exceptional at self-control and managing emotions.
+Good taste-takers are very effective in terms of time management, and they’re also exceptional at self-control and managing emotions.
 Achieving these goals and coming up with the right learning strategy will help you enhance your performance during future tests significantly.

-Preparing Mentally and Emotionally
+Advice for Test Taking from the Pros: Preparing Mentally and Emotionally

 Test anxiety is real and can have a big impact on your performance and thinking functions.
 Unfortunately, deep breaths during a test will often be insufficient to help you calm down and focus.